 - 15.3 Schools and colleges must keep a single central record.
-The single central record must cover the following people: - all staff (including supply staff, and teacher trainees on salaried routes) who work at the school: in colleges, this means those providing education to children; and - The information that must be recorded in respect of staff members (including teacher trainees on salaried route) is whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained: - an identity check / a barred list check / an enhanced DBS check/certificate / a prohibition from teaching check; - further checks on people who have lived or worked outside the UK; this would include recording checks for those EEA teacher sanctions and restrictions - a check of professional qualifications; and a check to establish the person's right to work in the United Kingdom.

-- 15.4 For supply staff, schools should also include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff, and the date that confirmation was received. - 15.5 A record of staff leavers must be maintained on the Single Central record. - 15.6 Maintained school governors Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
+The single central record must cover the following people: - all staff (including supply staff, and teacher trainees on salaried routes) who work at the school: in colleges, this means those providing education to children; and - The information that must be recorded in respect of staff members (including teacher trainees on salaried route) is whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained: - an identity check / a barred list check / an enhanced DBS check/certificate / a prohibition from teaching check; - further checks on people who have lived or worked outside the UK; this would include recording checks for those EEA teacher sanctions and restrictions - a check of professional qualifications; and a check to establish the person's right to work in the United Kingdom. - 15.4 For supply staff, schools should also include whether written confirmation that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, whether any enhanced DBS check certificate has been provided in respect of the member of supply staff, and the date that confirmation was received. - 15.5 Staff leavers The details of an individual should be removed from the single central record once they no longer work at the school or college. - 15.6 Maintained school governors Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
 It is the responsibility of the governing body to apply for the certificate for any of their governors who does not already have one.
-Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity. - 15.7 The SCR shall be updated in the light of any further legislation.
+Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity. - 15.7 The SCR shall be updated in the light of any further legislation. - 15.8 Where school premises are used for non-school activities, those providers are expected to meet the guidance in Keeping Children Safe in Out of School Settings.